acsellers/platform/README.md

 ========

-As I write simple libraries useful for web application development, I will add them to this repository once I feel satisfied with their API decisions.
+As I write simple libraries useful for web application development, I will add them to this repository once I feel satisfied with the API.

-Currently, there is only one package under here, but I would like to add more.

 platform/router
 ---------------